ceresBakalite/similarity/shell/README.md

 	   b) in absence of a user preference, the argument defaults to a predefined client administrator preference,
 	   c) in absence of a client administrator preference, the default system preference is used

-	MatchingAlgorithm (0,1,2 - defaults to predefined preference)
+	MatchingAlgorithm (0,1,2 - defaults to preference)

 	Where: